gupta-soham/gsoc23/README.md

 Here are some highlights of what I was able to accomplish over the course of the program:

+### Transcoding Bug Fix

+- :bug: Fixed a bug in the transcode module to resolve synchronization issues when using `transcode:display` with paced outputs(UDP, HLS and display)
+- :white_check_mark: Successfully closed issue [#25959](https://code.videolan.org/videolan/vlc/-/issues/25959) through this bug fix

 ### H.265/HEVC Video Codec Implementation

 - :mag: Researched details of implementing H.265 support